Vector bundles of non-negative curvature over cohomogeneity one manifolds: Introduction

 The Soul Theorem of Cheeger and Gromoll \cite{CheGro72} determines the structure of an open Riemannian manifold of non-negative (sectional) curvature.
 For such a manifold $X$ there exists a totally convex and totally geodesic closed submanifold $M\subset X$ such that $X$ is diffeomorphic to the total space of the normal bundle of $M$ in $X$.

-Every closed Riemannian manifold $M$ of non-negative curvature can be realized as a soul: just take the product Riemannian manifold $M\times\rr^k$ for any $k\geq 1$, where $\rr^k$ is endowed with the Euclidean flat metric.
+Every closed manifold $M$ of non-negative curvature can be realized as a soul: just take the Riemannian product $M\times\rr^k$ for any $k\geq 1$, where $\rr^k$ is endowed with the Euclidean flat metric.
 Since $M\times\rr^k$ is a trivial vector bundle over $M$, it is natural to ask what happens with non-trivial ones.

 \begin{ques*}[Converse to the Soul Theorem] Let $M$ be a closed manifold of non-negative curvature, and let $E$ be a vector bundle over $M$.
 Does (the total space of) $E$ admit a metric of non-negative curvature? \end{ques*}